apjanke/so-you-wanna-code/README.md

 Nobody has done this program yet, so I have no idea how well it's going to work.
 YMMV.

+This is an outline of a learning program.
+It is not an actual course.
+It will recommend things for you to learn, and suggest where you can do that, but will not actually teach you these things.

 ## What's in here

 See [course-outline-ideas.md] for what I've come up with so far for a basic course outline.